-When you’re in the mood for somewhere more lively, head over to The Lazy Mon.
+- The Lazy Mon.
+Super fun spot with live music and great food.
 You can find them right on the beach near the center of town just south of Playa Negra.
-This is a great place to spend an afternoon or evening.
+This is a fun place to spend an afternoon or evening.
 They have a great happy hour as well.
-Some evenings you can even hear live music from some of the local reggae bands.
+Some evenings you can even hear live music from the local reggae bands.

 Where to stay in Puerto Viejo

-There are dozens of affordable hotels and resorts in Puerto Viejo.
-Do yourself a favor and stay at one of the options right on the beach.
+There are dozens of affordable hotels and eco resorts in Puerto Viejo.
+I recommend finding a comfortable spot near town and right on the beach.

 I hope you’ve enjoyed this post and that I’ve convinced you to include Puerto Viejo in your Costa Rica travel itinerary.
 There are so many unique and fun things to do in Puerto Viejo, I hope you enjoy it as much as I did.

 If you’re backpacking through Central America and heading down to Panama, I’ve put together a post on the easiest way to get from Puerto Viejo to Bocas del Toro.
 Bocas is amazing, so don’t miss your chance to visit.
 As always, thanks for reading this Costa Rica travel guide and I hope you have an amazing visit.